Pandemic-PGRs/Pandemic-PGRs.github.io-pandemic-pgrs/resources.md

 publish_date:

 ---
-If there are some resources that you think should be on this list, please let us know on the whatsapp group or at [twitter.com/pandemicpgrs](twitter.com/pandemicpgrs)
+If there are some resources that you think should be on this list, please let us know on the WhatsApp group, Slack or at [twitter.com/pandemicpgrs](twitter.com/pandemicpgrs)

 * ONGOING: [Ongoing UK University Support for PGRs during Covid-19](https://petition.parliament.uk/petitions/315248)
 * ONGOING: [UKRI should extend all PhD students affected by COVID-19](https://petition.parliament.uk/petitions/315248)